longhorn/website/content/kb/troubleshooting-unable-to-mount-an-nfs-backup-target.md

 ### Possible Reason 1

-The backup target is not correct or exported direcotry does not exist on NFS server.
+The backup target is not correct or exported directory does not exist on NFS server.

 ### Solution